hgeissler/ayu-mirage-bold-italic/README.md

 # README

 + Customized version of the 'Ayu Mirage' - theme.
-+ Bold & Italic have been added to the theme
++ Bold & Italic font have been added to the theme
-+ Brighter Colors
-+ also suits color blind people

-All power to the original Ayu - theme
++ Brighter, easy to distinguish colors

 **Enjoy!**